Information about my courses

 Adding Procedure for Prospective Students

-I look forward to seeing you in January if you choose Math 40 or Math 60 Hybrid!
+I look forward to seeing you in August if you choose Math 60 Hybrid!